The Satoshi Test Explained

 A Satoshi Test is a method to verify ownership of an address belonging to a virtual asset service provider (VASP) customer's self-hosted wallet (unhosted wallet).

-Graphic 1 of 3 of the Satoshi test.
+Graphic 1 of 3 of the Satoshi Test.
 A wallet with a question mark and the text Unknown Customer Self-hosted Wallet beside a profile icon with a question mark and the text Unknown Customer underneath.
 Under this is a downwards arrow pointing towards the next graphic.

 To verify the address’s ownership, a small amount of crypto assets (coins), predefined by the VASP, is sent from the wallet owner’s address to the VASP within a specific time period.

-Graphic 2 of 3 of the Satoshi test.
+Graphic 2 of 3 of the Satoshi Test.
 A graphic continuing the steps from the previous graphic.
 The previous wallet pointing to a compliant VASP house.
 An arrow from the wallet to the VASP shows the crypto asset with a clock.
 Next to the VASP, there's text saying the amount A of satoshis the VASP has set.
 Two arrows point to the next graphic

 If the wallet owner can successfully send the coins, it serves as proof of address ownership.